Euler-Heisenberg waves propagating in a magnetic background: Conclusions

-In summary we have analyzed the slowing down of an electromagnetic propagating wave under the effect of a very intense electromagnetic field background, in the context of the Euler-Heisenberg theory, that takes into account in an effective way the vacuum polarization phenomenon.
+In summary we have analyzed the slowing down of an electromagnetic propagating wave under the effect of a very intense electromagnetic field background, in the context of the truncated to one-loop Euler-Heisenberg theory, or the Euler-Kockel Lagrangian, that takes into account in an effective way the vacuum polarization phenomenon.
+We used the effective metric approach and showed it is equivalent to the soft photon approximation.
+We find there is birefringence in both cases the electric and the magnetic background, the phase velocities of the propagation depend on its polarization.

 \textbf{Acknowledgments}: The work of E G-H has been sponsored by CONACYT-Mexico through the M. Sc. scholarship No. 485042.
 N. B. acknowledges partial financial support from CONACYT-Mexico through the project No. 284489.